 - Set up Windows 10 or Windows Server for containers

 - Install Docker

 - Containerize a simple .NET core application

-- One computer system (physical or virtual) running Windows Server 2016 or later.
+- One physical computer system running Windows 10 Professional or Enterprise with Anniversary Update (version 1607) or later.

 Install-Module -Name DockerMsftProvider -Repository PSGallery -Force

 If you're prompted to install the NuGet provider, type

 Use the PackageManagement PowerShell module to install the latest version of Docker.